 Bay Area Step Up for Down Syndrome

 October is national Down Syndrome Awareness Month!
 The DSCBA celebrates by holding our annual Bay Area Step Up for Down Syndrome (SUDS) Walk and Family Picnic.
 This event brings more than 1,500 people together to celebrate acceptance, respect and inclusion for all.
 The walk is not only one of our largest fundraisers of the year, it is also an amazing event where families and friends can enjoy spending the afternoon together.
 At the walk's finish line, we celebrate the accomplishments, big or small, of all the participants with Down syndrome.
 The fun-filled day is packed with activities for all ages including carnival games, face painting, music, dancing and more.
 A designated area is available where everyone can set up their blankets or tents and enjoy a picnic or buy lunch and ice cream from food trucks.
 There are also fun photo ops with Star Wars, Avengers and Disney characters.
 We hope you'll save the date--Sunday October 6, 2019 at Pleasant Hill Middle School, Pleasant Hill--and join us!
-More information will be available in July.
-Please check out the past events below.
+Click here to register and fundraise today!

 Update from our 2017 Bay Area SUDS

 Sunshine and smiles were abundant during the annual Step Up for Down Syndrome Walk & Family Picnic on October 8th at Pleasant Hill Middle School.
 A record 1,200 walkers enjoyed an afternoon of fun and entertainment after "stepping up" their fundraising efforts to raise our goal of $210,000.